LMCache/LMCache/docs/source/examples/measuring_improvements.rst

     :alt: LMCache

 Here we show the improvements in Time To First Token (TTFT) using LMCache.
-We perform this on a context length of 16384 tokens and re-use the same context for 10 requests.
+We perform this on a context length of 16384 tokens and reuse the same context for 10 requests.

 Performance metrics
 --------------------